OleHolmNielsen/SC22/README.md

 * 10:00-17:30 HPE ForCAST Fall 2022 conference (web-site not yet ready).
   Location: AT&T Stadium, One AT&T Way, Arlington, Texas 76011 (some 10 km West of the city)
   Registration: https://web.cvent.com/event/43fcb1bf-11bb-40f0-9512-dfc2cb3c4d80/summary?locale=en-US&tm=ikJYyLncbWCGBzugoVN4yQz1g885hyTel7KFwcx0tBw
+  "HPE will provide transportation to and from the Omni Hotel, Dallas to AT&T Stadium on both days for a once-in-a-lifetime experience"

 Lørdag 12/11
 ------------